 Tea is a naturally stimulating beverage made from the dried leaves of camellia Sinensis, a native shrub to Asia.
 These leaves are cultivated and dried for tea preparation.

 Tea is similar to coffee in a lot more ways than you can think.
 First, they have the exact brewing mechanism and aromatic hot beverages.
 Plus, you can also drink iced tea, just like cold brew.
 Cold-brew also has less caffeine in it than hot coffee.

 Cocoa or cacao beans are the product of the Theobroma cacao tree, a small tree native to Mesoamerica.
-Don’t confuse these cacao beans with coffee beans because both have a different flavor profile to serve other purposes.
+Don’t confuse these cacao beans with coffee beans because both have a different flavor profile.

 Cocoa beans are used to produce chocolate, cocoa powder, cocoa butter, and chocolate drinks.
-On the other hand, coffee beans made from coffee cherries are used to brew coffee beverages.
+On the other hand, coffee is made from coffee cherries that are used to brew coffee beverages.

 But despite their purposes, both share a very similar flavor profile.
 Cocoa has the same nutty, earthy, flowery flavor profile but is naturally sweeter.

 Acorn coffee isn’t necessarily coffee, but its taste is very much similar to coffee.
-Acorn is an excellent coffee substitute with a bitter-sweet earthy profile and nutty body, and the slightest hint of acidic characters.
+Acorn is an excellent coffee substitute with a bitter-sweet earthy profile, nutty body, and the slightest hint of acidic characters.

 Many big tea companies use Acorn as the main component while producing coffee-like beverages.
 Acorn, when mixed with other coffee-like elements, creates some of the best coffee substitutes.